Japan: Ancient Temples, Bullet Trains, and the Best Food on Earth

 Best for getting around within Tokyo, Osaka, Kyoto.
 Cheap, clean, runs every few minutes.

-✅ Cheap with IC card (Suica/Pasmo)
+- Cheap with an IC card (Suica / Pasmo)

-✅ Covers every corner of the city
+- Covers every corner of the city

 Shinkansen (Bullet Train)